lablab-ai/Google-VertexAI-FastAPI/README.md

 ```

+### Start the server and test

+Once you have installed the dependencies, you can start the server by running: `uvicorn main:app --reload --port 8080` in the `app` directory.
+When the server is running, you can test it by going to `http://localhost:8080/docs` in your browser.
+You should see the Swagger UI where you can test the endpoints.

+Good luck! and don't forget to star this repo if you like it!

 **Thank you** for reading!
 If you enjoyed this tutorial you can find more and continue reading
 [on our tutorial page](https://lablab.ai/t/)

 ---

 [![Artificial Intelligence Hackathons, tutorials and Boilerplates](https://storage.googleapis.com/lablab-static-eu/images/github/lablab-banner.jpg)](https://lablab.ai)

 ## Join the LabLab Discord

 ![Discord Banner 1](https://discordapp.com/api/guilds/877056448956346408/widget.png?style=banner1)
 On lablab discord, we discuss this repo and many other topics related to artificial intelligence!
 Checkout upcoming [Artificial Intelligence Hackathons](https://lablab.ai) Event

 [![Acclerating innovation through acceleration](https://storage.googleapis.com/lablab-static-eu/images/github/nn-group-loggos.jpg)](https://newnative.ai)